multimodal-ai-lab/DEFAME/infact/prompts/judge_naive.md

 # Instructions
+**Determine the Claim's veracity** by following these steps:
-You are a fact-checker.
-Your task is to **decide whether the Claim below is one of the Decision Options.** Do this by writing a conclusion (one paragraph) where you briefly state your decision.
-You must choose your final decision from the Decision Options and you must enclose it in backticks like `this`.
+Write one paragraph about which one of the Decision Options applies best.
+Include the most appropriate decision option at the end and enclose it in backticks like `this`.

 ## Decision Options
 [CLASSES]